intel/openvino-ai-plugins-gimp/README.md

 # Disclaimer
-Stable Diffusionís data model is governed by the Creative ML Open Rail M license, which is not an open source license. https://github.com/CompVis/stable-diffusion.
+Stable Diffusion‚Äôs data model is governed by the Creative ML Open Rail M license, which is not an open source license. https://github.com/CompVis/stable-diffusion.
 Users are responsible for their own assessment whether their proposed use of the project code and model would be governed by and permissible under this license.